 Let’s get down to business.
 According to a national survey conducted by Cleveland Clinic, only 43% of men ages 35-54 go to see a doctor for an annual checkup, and 20% of all men surveyed admitted to not being completely honest with their doctor about health issues that were affecting them.
 Among other things, traditional toxic notions of masculinity make it difficult for many men to ask for help, especially in regards to emotional or mental health issues.

 To help push back against these trends, June has been designated as Men’s Health Month.
-The U.S. Department of Health and Human Services’ Office of Minority Health has released “6 Plays for Men’s Health,” a set of tips for men to take control of their health, helpfully presented as a sports metaphor.
+The U.S. Department of Health and Human Services’ Office of Minority Health has released “Five Plays for Men to Stay at the Top of Their Game,” a set of tips for men to take control of their health, helpfully presented as a sports metaphor.

 #1: We will protect his heart